prog4biol/pfb2019/README.md

 | `in`     | `key in dict` returns True if the key exists in the dictionary |
 | `not in` | `key not in dict` returns True if the key does not exist in the dictionary |

-Because python generates a NameError if you try to use a key that doesn't exist in the dictionary, you need to check whether a key exists before trying to use it.
+Because Python generates a NameError if you try to use a key that doesn't exist in the dictionary, you need to check whether a key exists before trying to use it.

 The best way to check whether a key exists is to use `in`